Skip to main content

 If you wish to send by post, regardless of the amount, or bring in more than 125 grams in your personal luggage you must have the correct CITES (Convention on International Trade in Endangered Species) permits, or all of the product will be seized.
 Please contact the UK CITES Management Authority on 0117 372 8774, including if you need confirmation as to whether the caviar in question is listed as an endangered species.

-Croatia and Greenland: additional restrictions
+Faroe Islands and Greenland: additional restrictions

-Fish / fishery products - bivalves (dead) 20kg total weight per person travelling or the weight of one fish, whichever weight is the highest
+Fish / fishery products - bivalves (dead)20kg total weight per person travelling or the weight of one fish, whichever weight is the highest

 Fresh fish must be gutted.